 To prevent nausea in your cat, special care is required to minimize your cat’s exposure to foreign material (strings, ribbons, yarn, trash, chemicals, etc.), plants, and toxins.
 Prevent access to potpourri, which can be caustic when licked.
 You can also protect your cat by keeping them indoors to minimize access to foreign material that may be located outside.
 If your cat or dog is suffering from nausea as a result of overeating, you should feed smaller meals more frequently.
 As always, monitor your cat’s appetite, urinations, bowel movements, and activity level for changes.
 Ensure that you properly apply topical flea medication as directed by the manufacturer.
 It should be high on the neck in an area that cannot be easily licked.

 Always provide plenty of fresh, clean water.
 Drinking contaminated water can cause nausea in some cats.
-Sudden food changes can also cause symptoms of digestive upset, such as nausea, vomiting and/or diarrhea.
-When you change foods, it is important to do it gradually.
-Mix in a little of the new food to your cat’s current diet.
+Sudden food changes can also cause digestive distress, presented as nausea, vomiting, and/or diarrhea.
+When you change foods, it is important to do so gradually.
+Mix in a little of the new food with your cat’s current diet.
 Gradually reduce the amount of old food and mix in more of the new food over the course of a week.
-Ensure you are feeding a high-quality, AAFCO approved cat food.
+Ensure you are feeding a high-quality, AAFCO-approved cat food.

 Routine brushing, combing, and grooming can help prevent ingestion of hair and subsequent hairballs.
-Routine administration of a commercial type of hairball product (such as Laxatone®) can be easy and help prevent hairball-related problems.
+Routine administration of a commercial type of hairball product (such as Laxatone®) can help prevent hairball-related problems.

-If you believe your kitty is nauseated, seek consultation with your veterinary hospital or search for a local after-hours emergency clinic.
-We hope these tips help to keep your kitty healthy.
+If you believe your kitty is nauseous, seek consultation with your veterinary hospital or search for a local after-hours emergency clinic.
+We hope these tips help keep your kitty healthy.

 Pet insurance can be a safety net for you and your pet,